HakanEroglu78/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/communicating.rst

    :align: center
    :width: 40em

-   QGIS Message bar with a button
+   QGIS Mesaj çubuğu bir düğme eklenmiş halde

 You can even use a message bar in your own dialog so you don't have to show a message box, or if it doesn't make sense to show it in the main QGIS window